 Language in the current tax code supports discounts for lack of control and marketability.
 But the law doesn't lay down the degree of acceptable discounts, and disagreements between taxpayers and the IRS over the amount often wind up in Tax Court.

-In our experience, the kinds of clients that have been a good fit for creating an FLP typically had assets worth more than the current estate tax exemption limit and they'd already blown through their lifetime gift-tax threshold.
-However, these clients also still wanted or needed to make additional gifts during their lifetime to reduce the size of their estate.
+In our experience, clients who have been a good fit for creating an FLP typically had assets worth more than the current estate tax exemption limit and had already blown through their lifetime gift-tax threshold.
+However, these clients also wanted or needed to make additional gifts during their lifetime to reduce the size of their estate.

 The point of this strategy, the WSJ says, is that the combined value of the limited-partner interests can be reduced in an evaluation by an appraiser from the value of the underlying assets, which results in a lower tax bill.
 The combined value is lower because limited partners don't control the assets and their individual interests are less marketable than the underlying assets.